nio-blocks/simulator/docs/counter_safe_simulator.md

 CounterSafeSimulator
 ====================
-Simulates and emits a signal every [interval] seconds, even if not all signals have been simulated.
+Simulates and emits a signal containing an integer every [interval] seconds, even if not all signals have been simulated.
 If the 'max_count' is too high, the block will emit a signal with however many signals it was able to create during the defined interval.
+The signal can be named as needed.
+Multiple signals can be sent at each interval.
+The signal attribute may have an integer value that changes at each interval.

 Properties
 ----------